tarekziade/blog/entries/arsenic.rst

 Molotov + Arsenic == Molosonic
 ------------------------------

-In order to use Arsenic with Molotov, I just need to pass along the event loop that's used in the load testing tool, and also make sure that it runs at the most one Firefox browser per Molotov worker.
+To use Arsenic with Molotov, I just need to pass along the event loop that's utilized in the load testing tool, and also make sure that it runs at the most one Firefox browser per Molotov worker.
 We want to have a browser instance attached per session instance when the test is running.